 This part is where everything comes together between the spring bars, trailer, and the towing vehicle.
 Using a standard ball, the assembly connects the trailer to the vehicle.
 On the sides, there are typically attachment points for the spring bars and possibly sway control bars as well.
 The assembly itself attaches to the shank.

-- Hitch Capacity: The hitch receiver attached to the towing vehicle will ultimately determine how much weight it can pull.
+- Hitch Capacity.
+The hitch receiver attached to the towing vehicle will ultimately determine how much weight it can pull.
 Hitch receivers come in different classes ranging from one to five, each one increasing the maximum gross trailer weight and tongue weight capacity.
-Smaller cars tend to have a class one, two, or three hitches that can pull up to 6,500 pounds.
-Small trucks often come with a class four hitch rated up to 10,000 pounds.
-Commercial vehicles and heavy-duty trucks often max out at class five (more than 10,000 pounds).
+Smaller cars tend to have a Class 1, 2, or 3 hitches that can pull up to 6,500 pounds.
+Small trucks often come with a Class 4 hitch rated up to 10,000 pounds.
+Commercial vehicles and heavy-duty trucks often max out at Class 5 (more than 10,000 pounds).